nikkilr88/egghead-asciicasts/getting-started-with-redux/18reactTodoListExample(Toggling)/18reactTodoListExample(Toggling).md

 };
 ```

-Again, we switch on the action type, and it matches toggle todo string.
-Now, for every todo whose ID does not match the ID specified in the action, we just return the previous state, that is the todo object, as it was.
+Again, we switch on the action type, and it matches `TOGGLE_TODO` string.
+Now, for every todo whose `ID` does not match the `ID` specified in the action, we just return the previous state, that is the todo object, as it was.

-However, if the ID of the todo matches the one specified in the action, we're going to return any object with all the properties of the original todo, but with the completed field equal to the opposite value of what it was.
+However, if the `ID` of the todo matches the one specified in the action, we're going to return any object with all the properties of the original todo, but with the completed field equal to the opposite value of what it was.

 The updated todo item will be included in the todos field under the new application state.
 Because we subscribe, the render function is going to get the next state of the application in store -- get state -- and pass the new version of the todos to the todo app component, which is going to render the updated todos.